The NOT Gate is a digital logic gate that outputs the opposite of a single input signal.

 Truth Table of the NOT Gate

 The truth table of a NOT gate summarizes its behavior for all possible input combinations.
-The following table shows the truth table for a two-input NOT gate:
+The following table shows the 2-input NOT Gate truth table:

 How does a NOT Gate work?